Select Page

 Typography

 Most websites contain content that occupies more than 80% of the website.
 Typography guides the readers through your content.
 Good typography will emphasize essential parts of your content that attract customers and readers to your content.
-Moreover, typography also can maintain the constancy of websites.
+Moreover, typography can also maintain the consistency of websites.
 Inconsistency and chaos make users’ experience frustrating, and they will not return to your site anymore.
-Good typography helps you to solve those problems and tidies things.
+Good typography helps you solve those problems and tidy things.
 It makes it easy to read and find information.

-Typography impacts your website’s design and tremendously impacts conveying your content to readers.
+Typography affects the design of your website and how you convey your content to readers.
 Well-designed typography will make your website more beautiful and helpful to visitors.

 Color Schemes & Website Colors